| ||||

 Abstract:

-We use data on border enforcement and macroeconomic indicators from the U.S. and Mexico to estimate a two-country business cycle model of labor migration and remittances.
-The model matches the cyclical dynamics of labor migration to the U.S. and documents how remittances to Mexico serve an insurance role to smooth consumption across the border.
-During expansions in the destination economy, immigration increases with the expected stream of future wage gains, but it is dampened by a sunk migration cost that reflects the intensity of border enforcement.
-During recessions, established migrants are deterred from returning to their country of origin, which places an additional downward pressure on the wage of native unskilled workers.
-Thus, migration barriers reduce the ability of the stock of immigrant labor to adjust during the cycle, enhancing the volatility of unskilled wages and remittances.
-We quantify the welfare implications of various immigration policies for the destination economy.
+Using data on border enforcement and macroeconomic indicators from the U.S. and Mexico, we estimate a two-country business cycle model of labor migration and remittances.
+The model matches the cyclical dynamics of unskilled migration, and documents the insurance role of remittances in consumption smoothing.
+Over the cycle, immigration increases with the expected stream of future wage gains, but it is dampened by a sunk emigration cost.
+Migration barriers slow the adjustment of the stock of immigrant labor, enhancing the volatility of unskilled wages and remittances.
+Changes in border enforcement have asymmetric welfare implications for the skilled and unskilled households.